vcokltfre/tutorial-old/content/tutorial/11-cooldowns.md

 ---
 title: "11 - Cooldowns"
 date: 2021-02-17T12:49:20Z
+description: "You may often find a need when making bots to give commands their own cooldowns, to ensure that they're not called too often.
+There are a variety of reasons for this, such as mitigating spam, or fairly commonly, making sure people don't send too many requests if the command is an API intensive one."
 ---

-You may often find a need when making bots to give commands their own cooldowns, to ensure that they're not called too often.
-There are a variety of reasons for this, such as mitigating spam, or fairly commonly, making sure people don't send too many requests if the command is an API intensive one.

 Fortunately for us, discord.py provides built-in cooldown decorators that we can use on our existing commands that do just this.
 This will be a fairly small part, since there is not that much to cover on the topic, however I hope it will be of great use for ratelimiting your commands.